yash-sharma1/docs-site/docs/get-extra-data-from-fullnode.md

 ## Publish Different Messages to Local Files

 You can set the `publishLocal` option to `true` in `nodebinary/fullnode/{network}/node/app.toml`.<br/>
-The full node will now save the messages that you are interested under `{fullnode home}`/marketdata/marketdata.json, and you can consume them in your own apps.
+The full node will append the messages each block published to `{fullnode home}/marketdata/marketdata.json` (each line is a json object for a topic and height), and you can consume them in your own apps.
 The messages types are explained below.

+Note: only block messages after this option get turned on can be saved.
+This function won't make up messages for already saved blocks.

 ### 1. OrderUpdates
 You can set  the `publishOrderUpdates` option to `true` in `nodebinary/fullnode/{network}/node/app.toml`.<br/>
-Then, the full node will save all the trades that have been filled, orders that changed and proposals that been submitted in these blocks.
+Then, the full node will save all the trades that have been filled, orders that changed and proposals that been submitted.

 * Example:
 ```